 In talking with our clients about the use and enjoyment of family wealth, we’ve seen our discussions with them change over time.
 What sometimes begins as an exercise to minimize taxes and maximize the wealth available for future generations, often evolves into discussions regarding how to prepare younger generations for the wealth they will receive.
 In working with clients, we have learned that this preparation involves a number of elements, and can be very different for each family.

-Families who embrace the principle of developing the rising generations into their overall wealth plan consider some important questions about family wealth.
+Families who embrace the principle of developing the rising generations consider some important questions about family wealth.
 What are the risks of giving money “too soon”?
 (And how soon is “too soon”?)
 How and when should you tell the children about the wealth transition plan?
 Will trusts make them feel less empowered and more dependent on others’ decisions?
 Will they understand what affording the “real” cost of something is?
 In answering these questions, these families engage in certain best practices.

 We’ve often heard from clients that they have a fear of letting children, even adult children, know about money set aside for them.
 There’s the fear that wealth-in-the-wings can be a de-motivator in preparing for adulthood and that money will result in the child being unproductive.
 The problem with giving in to these fears, though, is that children will know about the wealth someday.
-So then, the question becomes: How are they going to learn about it?
-Rather than just letting that happen, the best approach is to have conversations that frame the wealth with the family’s values, sharing reasons for why the plan was created as it was.
+So then, the question becomes: How and when are they going to learn about it?

 The answer to “when” is very personal and specific to each family.
-Many parents pick an age or a milestone—such as graduating from college—and begin including the children in family meetings and discussions about the family’s wealth.
-A very general rule of thumb is that in their early 20s, as young adult children are beginning to understand how to live on their own and within a budget; the concepts of money, our financial system and the use of debt become less abstract and more of a reality.
-This can be a good time to share information about a trust for the child.
-Through a trust fundamentals session, he or she can begin to understand what it means to be a trust beneficiary, and how to optimize a trust relationship, and incorporate the knowledge of the trust’s existence into his or her own thinking and plans for the future.
-If sharing the family wealth transition plan earlier, rather than later, is appropriate for your family, it can show that you’re genuinely interested in feedback and it gets all generations invested in the plan.
+Many parents pick an age or a milestone — such as graduating from college — and begin including the children in family meetings and discussions about the family’s wealth.
+A very general rule of thumb is that in their early 20s, as young adult children are beginning to understand how to live on their own and within a budget, the concepts of money, our financial system and the use of debt become less abstract and more of a reality.

-It's important to remember that the ‘what to tell the children’ discussion really should not be a one-time event, but a series of conversations that build on one another.
+In working with clients, we have developed a method to help answer "how", by presenting the bigger picture of the family's overall wealth plan, with or without numbers.
+Additionally, where trusts are part of the wealth plan, we introduce the roles and responsibilites involved in productive trust relationships.
+It's important to remember that the 'what to tell the children' discussion really should not be a one-time event, but a series of conversations that on one another

 We live in a complicated world, and wealthy families have complex financial lives.
 It can sometimes be difficult to understand one’s own total investment, financial and planning picture, much less teach that to a young adult child.
 Nevertheless, financial education of the rising generations is critical to helping them be well prepared for their roles in the family, their career and their community.

-To go further into a learning environment that engages and empowers future generations, engaging in family philanthropy can help you create a story of the future for your family that involves, inspires and empowers younger generation family members.
+To go further into a learning environment that engages and empowers future generations, engaging in family philanthropy can help create a story of the future for a family that involves, inspires and empowers younger generation family members.

 Sometimes, a family will have a unified passion.
 Often, it will have many passions.
-Working together in an exercise to identify big-picture causes, like education, the environment, faith or human rights can be a far-reaching philosophical exercise uncovering numerous opinions within the family circle.
-Digging further into those opinions, and finding where seemingly distinct causes intersect, can provide a space for all voices to be heard, and common ground to be found.
-Our Effective Philanthropy Venture is designed to facilitate these discussions.
+Working together in an exercise to identify big-picture causes, like education, the environment, faith or human rights can be a far-reaching philosophical exercise uncovering numerous opinions and opportunities for involvement within the family circle.

 Develop the rising generations: It’s a process, a journey, a way of thinking in a long-term way about what “family wealth” really means.
 Taken together, all of the principles and the best practices that support them are ways to put the younger generations on the right course, put them in the best position to succeed once they do become stewards of the family wealth.